 Google My Business Basics

-Google My Business listings are what populate Google Maps so, if you want to show up there, you’ll want to get a listing ASAP.
-Google Maps isn’t the only place though.
-GMB listings also appear in the Knowledge Panel which shows up on the right side of search results.
-For local businesses, we generally see information like name, address, phone number, website, reviews, and other info depending on your industry.
+To help with increasing visibility, Google My Business listings populate Google Maps, so if you want to show up there when people search, you need to have a listing.
+Google Maps isn’t the only place your business will appear though.
+GMB listings are also displayed in the Knowledge Panel which shows up on the right side of search results.
+For local businesses, you generally provide information like name, address, phone number, website, reviews, and other info depending on your industry.

 GMB listings can be a major traffic driver and help support transactions and conversions both on your website and at your physical location.
 Since GMB is very locally focused, the people who find you there are frequently looking to buy soon and often aren’t very far away from your store.
 GMB also helps narrow your competition since results are heavily based on the users’ location.
 When users are looking for specific products or services, you’re likely to rank high in the results if you’re one of the only businesses in the area to offer that product or service.

-The most important aspect of the setup is getting the listing verified with Google.
-There are a few options for doing so that include receiving a postcard in the mail, answering a phone call and providing a code, or via email.
-Options for verification are different for everyone, so you may have to go with whatever Google tells you.
+The most important aspect of the setup is getting the listing verified with Google, which you can do a number of ways.
+Verification options are different for everyone, so you may have to use Google’s suggested method.
 Once your listing is verified, you’ll start seeing more interactions happen on your listing.